Oscar-97/Copypasta-Binder-for-Source-Engine/README.md

 ## 2. Using the GUI

+- Click on the `Choose a file` button.
-- Select a text file and press convert to bind.
+- Select a text file and press the `Convert to bind` button.
-- Click on `Save as CFG` button.
+- Click the `Save as CFG` button.
-- Enter a name and save the `.cfg` file to `...\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg`.
+- Enter a name and save the `.cfg` file to, for example, `...\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\cfg`.
-- Manually modify the bound button or other preferences by opening the `.cfg` file.
+- Manually change the bound button or other settings by opening the `.cfg` file.

 ## 3. In-Game Usage:

 - Press the "INSERT" button to start spamming line by line.
 - ~~Alternatively, set -netconport `<number>` in the startup options along with host and port in the application to automatically spam in-game.
-Click the remote button to start the process.~~ Not available in CS2 yet :(
+Click the Remote button to start the process.~~ Not available in CS2 yet :(

 # Customization

-Modify the `split_text` function in `cbse_functions.py` to adjust the maximum number of characters and the word length according to your preferences.
+Modify the `split_text` function in `cbse_functions.py` to adjust the maximum number of characters and the word length to your needs.

-# Why would you need a GUI for this?

-Would it have been sufficient to have no GUI at all?
-Certainly, this was created mainly to tinker with tkinter and explore its features, while using the [Sun Valley ttk theme](https://github.com/rdbende/Sun-Valley-ttk-theme).

-# Building from Source
+# Building from source

-A specification file is provided for building the project with PyInstaller.
+To build the project with PyInstaller, a specification file is provided.

 ```
 pyinstaller CBSE.spec